joseeden/notes-aws-sysops/Notes/01-EC2_for_SysOps.md

 - AMI
 - CloudWatch

-It is also assumed that you have prior knowledge to some basics of Amazon Web Services.
+It is also assumed that you have prior knowledge or some basics of Amazon Web Services.
 The  AWS Console UI changes from time to time so the images that you may see in my notes might not be the same with what you see on your console.

 This note are broken down into these sections: